Pygramer78/MinionOS/README.md

 As i said before this is for windows xp.
 This can also be used in windows 11.
 I don't really recommend it.
 You have to change the names of the exe and in the batch files.
 I will soon create another versions for other operative systems.
+It is also a joke program so don't take it seriously
+### Settings
+there are a couple of settings;
+annoying - set false by default windows - set 10 by default program - set false by default